-Does the CCYA consult with physicians or other appropriate medical professionals to assess the health and well-being of children in their own homes to determine the appropriate medical treatment?
+□ Does the CCYA consult with physicians or other appropriate medical professionals to assess the health and well-being of children in their own homes to determine the appropriate medical treatment?
 If so, briefly describe any specific contracted or consultation practices used by the agency to ensure the health and well-being of children residing in their own homes.
 Some examples of consultation practices might include contracting with psychiatrists to consult on complex cases or working with Medicaid managed care special needs units.

 DHS contracts with Child Health Consultants (CHC) "DHS Nurses", a small nurse-owned business to provide ongoing nursing consultation to DHS and DHS's Community Umbrella Agencies (CUAs) during investigations and provision of ongoing services for both in-home and out-of-home placement cases.
 Consultation with the DHS Nurses is a well-established practice at DHS.
 DHS Nurses review the medical information about the physical condition of children, youth or caregivers.
 If necessary, they accompany the DHS Worker or CUA Case Manager on a joint visit to make an assessment.
 They are also responsible for contacting health care providers; reading and explaining medical evaluations, conditions, diagnoses, treatments, and terms; and informing service planning meetings and multidisciplinary teamings.
-Consultation is available to all DHS Workers and CUA Case Managers, and is mandated by policy under certain circumstances.
+The nurses also consult with doctors in both primary practices and hospitals.
+Consultation via the nurses is available to all DHS Workers and CUA Case Managers, and is mandated by policy under certain circumstances.

-DHS is collaborating with its sibling City of Philadelphia Health and Human Services (HHS) agencies to implement a new "Client Snapshot" program for improved crosssystems information-sharing and collaboration.
+DHS is collaborating with its sibling City of Philadelphia Health and Human Services (HHS) agencies to implement a new "Client Snapshot" program for improved cross-systems information-sharing and collaboration.
 Within Client Snapshot, DHS and Community Umbrella Agency case management staff will be able to access service "touch points" across the other HHS agencies: the Department of Public Health, the Department of Behavioral Health & Intellectual disAbility Services, the Mayor's Office of Community Empowerment and Opportunity, and the Office of Homeless Services.
 Likewise, service providers in other HHS agencies will be able to access basic information on services children have received from DHS.